DarkGhostHunter/Laraguard/README.md

 This controls TOTP code generation and verification mechanisms:

+* Issuer: The name of the issuer of the TOTP.
+Default is the application name.
 * Digits: The amount of digits to ask for TOTP code.
 * Seconds: The number of seconds a code is considered valid.
 * Window: Additional steps of seconds to keep a code as valid.